-Inmate of a Public Institution Reporting: Several counties and the Arizona Department of Corrections Rehabilitation and Reentry (ADCRR) are submitting daily files of all inmates who become incarcerated or who are released from incarceration.
+Inmate of a Public Institution Reporting: Several counties are submitting daily files of all inmates entering their jail and all inmates released.
 AHCCCS will match these files against the database of active AHCCCS members.
 AHCCCS members who become incarcerated will be disenrolled from their Contractor and placed in a "no-pay" status for the duration of their incarceration or their eligibility period if shorter.
 AHCCCS will provide the Contractor with incarceration information for the member on the Contractor's 834 file.
 The file will indicate an "IE" code for ineligible associated with the disenrollment.

 The file will also include a data element indicating the County of jurisdiction and "CTYPRI" as the new health plan of enrollment due to incarceration.
-Upon release from incarceration, the member will be re-enrolled with their previous Contractor.
+Upon release from jail, the member will be re-enrolled with their previous Contractor unless that plan is no longer available to the member.
+If the plan the member was enrolled in prior to incarceration is no longer available, the member will be auto-assigned using the current enrollment rules.
 A member is eligible for covered services until the effective date of the member's "no-pay" status.

-If the Contractor becomes aware of a member who becomes an inmate of a public institution and who is not identified in the AHCCCS reporting above, the Contractor must notify AHCCCS for an eligibility determination.
-Notifications must be sent via email to the following email address: MCDUJustice@azahcccs.gov
+If the Contractor becomes aware of a member who becomes an inmate of a public institution and who is not identified in the AHCCCS reporting above, the Contractor shall notify AHCCCS for an eligibility determination.

-Notifications must include:
+Notifications shall be sent via email to the following email address: MCDUJustice@azahcccs.gov Notifications shall include: